qwasi/android-sdk/README.md

 ```

 If the device has not been registered the user token will be updated when registration is called,
  otherwise it will simply use the device.set_user_token API call.

+**Note: An NULL object sent during device register will use the empty string as the default usertoken**

 ###### SDK EVENT - N/A
 ###### SDK ERROR - `QWASIERRORSETUSERTOKENFAILED`
 ###### API METHOD - `DEVICE.SET_USER_TOKEN`